Tsutomu Nihei’s one of my favorite manga of all time and Biomega is one of my favorite works of his.

 While Biomega has some problems as outlined here, it’s still one of my favorite manga of all time.
 It’s an insanely high-paced, action-packed cyberpunk-horror masterpiece that I’d recommend to anyone who likes the work of Tsutomu Nihei, visual story-telling or weird science-fiction manga.

-If you want to read Biomega, I recommend buying the complete set released by VIZ Media:
+If you want to read Biomega, I recommend ordering it on Amazon: